computablelabs/computable-go-style/README.md

   * Center is importable by all
   * Center drives right
   * Center imports nothing
-    * prevents circular imports
+    * Prevents circular imports
-    * allows repository mocking
+    * Allows repository mocking

 * `Right`
   * Is free to import center